-- Cloud-based recording: Cloud recording usually comes in UCaaS and standalone video conferencing software paid plans.
-This type of meeting recording is more easily shared since the provider typically grants a link employees can click on to view recorded meeting content from any internet browser.
-It will have set storage limits in terms of size and number of days, as well as additional costs for more space.
+- Cloud-based recording: Cloud recording is usually locked behind a UCaaS provider’s paid plans.
+This type of meeting recording is easily shared since the provider grants a link that users can click on to view recorded meeting content from any browser.
+Additional purchase is required for a larger storage limit in terms of size and number of days.

-If you aren’t sure how to take advantage of this feature, we encourage you to check out our article on how to record and share online meetings.
+If you aren’t sure how to take advantage of this feature, check out our article on how to record and share online meetings.

 3. Conversation Channels

 Channels serve as a one-stop shop for teams to make announcements, share files, collaborate with external partners, or hop on a quick conference call.
 If you need to review decisions that were made about a particular task, they will be available in the channel message history.
-Providers like Microsoft Teams and Slack provide both public and private channels that allow you to decide the level of transparency needed for the workspace as well as the ability for users to send direct messages.
+Providers like Microsoft Teams and Slack provide both public and private channels that allow you to decide the level of transparency needed for the workspace.

-Customer relationship management (CRM) integration connects your CRM with your unified communications platform.
-This enables record sharing and permits dialing directly from either platform’s user interface.
-Since the data from your CRM will then appear in your UCaaS software, agents will have all the information they need about customers before reaching out for lead generation and nurturing or taking customer service calls.
+For instance, customer relationship management (CRM) integration connects your CRM with your unified communications platform.
+Since the data from your CRM will appear in your UCaaS software, agents will have access to all customer information before making or receiving customer service calls.
 Aside from CRM systems, UCaaS providers integrate with other business tools, such as project management, workflow automation, and ecommerce.